 Leon W. Drachman, AIA, LEED Green Assoc.

 We analyzed the current and future programs, developing a space assignment plan for the next ten years that provides adequate space for existing and projected programs, re-aligns programs according to thematic compatibility, provides ample multidisciplinary research space, flexible collaborative space and sets standards for the creation of space in future buildings.

 The planning effort was multi-faceted, pursuing several parallel paths of inquiry.
 High-level programming considered the College’s current state in terms of size and locations of departments; current dispersion of departments across campus and potential for consolidation; current and projected headcounts and associated space needs to support academic and research growth; and potential ways to organize program components by department, by thematic clusters and by space types.

-Payette is currently implementing the Master Plan with the design of the first two buildings: West 1 and West 2.
+Payette is currently implementing the Master Plan with the design of the first two buildings: West 1 and Engineering Design and Innovation Building.
 These buildings will become the anchors for a re-imagined West Quadrangle on the University Park campus, defined by the Leonhard Building to the south, Applied Science Building to the east, and Earth and Engineering Science to the north.

 The West Campus precinct will also feature two signature open spaces: the Plaza and the West Quad.
-These spaces will be framed and defined by four new buildings, West 1, West 2, West 3 and the West Campus Parking Deck, as well as by the existing buildings.
+These spaces will be framed and defined by four new buildings, West 1, Engineering Design and Innovation Building, West 3 and the West Campus Parking Deck, as well as by the existing buildings.
 A new Plaza at the west terminus of the Westgate Crossing is a critical driver of the Master Plan, strategically concentrating student activity and building access for West Campus as a way to reinforce and strengthen the Westgate Crossing.
 Together with the student Hub in the West 1 Building, the Plaza will become a landmark destination and memorable campus space.